Alexandregiacomellileal/A-new-lumped-parameter-modeling-for-wind-farm-grounding-measurement-circuits-based-on-clamp-on-groun/README.md

 In our quest to mitigate the impact of mutual coupling in measurements and address distortions arising from the utilization of an equivalent semi-spherical representation of the horizontal electrode, we are engaged in refining the estimation process.
 Our focus is on enhancing accuracy and reliability by systematically assessing and adjusting the parameters involved in the measurement system.

-According to Section 3.1 of the associated research article, the parameter k was estimated to be 0.7 for a distance between the turbine grounding and the adjacent horizontal electrode of 22 cm (defined as $s$).
+According to Section 3.1 of the associated research article, the parameter k was estimated to be 0.7 for a distance between the turbine grounding and the adjacent horizontal electrode of 11.4 m (defined as $s$).

 ### Results